Kristiansand Region: Urban areas

-The city of Kristiansand is the main urban area for the Kristiansand region.
+The city of Kristiansand is the main urban area for the Kristiansand region, with a population of about 67,920.
 The borough Kvadraturen is the city downtown centrum and administrative centre for Kristiansand municipality.
 The borough has a population of 5,750 and is the least populated borough in Kristiansand.
-Vest-Agder County's government building is also located in Kristiansand.
+Agder County's government building is also located in Kristiansand.

-Other larger urban areas in the region include the village of Vennesla which is the administrative centre of Vennesla municipality, and it has a population of nearly 13,000.
-Nodeland is the administrative centre for Songdalen municipality, and it has a population of about 3,500.
-Søgne municipality's administrative centre is Tangvall (also referred to as Søgne).
-Tangvall is located right next to the European route E39 highway.
-It has nearly 10,000 residents.
-Lillesand municipality's administrative centre is the town of Lillesand which has a population of about 7,500.
-Birkeland, the administrative centre of Birkenes municipality, has a population of almost 3,000.
+Other larger urban areas in the region include the village of Vennesla which is the administrative centre of Vennesla Municipality, and it has a population of 14,158.
+Tangvall (also referred to as Søgne) is in Kristiansand Municipality, right next to the European route E39 highway, and it has 11,442 residents.
+Lillesand Municipality's administrative centre is the town of Lillesand which has a population of about 8,538.
+Birkeland, the administrative centre of Birkenes Municipality, has a population of 3,015.